Zettlr/Zettlr/scripts/test-gui/test-files/README.md

 ## Adding more Test Cases

-In case you realize there's broken behaviour, feel free to open a Pull Request which adds more files/modifies files to accomodate for these edge cases so that we have an easy time testing it out using the local development environments.
+In case you realize there's broken behaviour, feel free to open a Pull Request which adds more files/modifies files to accommodate for these edge cases so that we have an easy time testing it out using the local development environments.

 ## Getting Started